-However, there is at least a 15-20% chance that people on the drug will develop Dapsone-induced Methemoglobinemia, which can be life threatening, according to a study by the National Institute of Health.
+However, there is at least a 15-20% chance that people on the drug will develop Dapsone-induced Methemoglobinemia, which can be life threatening, according to a study by the National Institute of Health (see warning).

-Agranulocytosis (reduction in white blood cells) usually occurs during the first few months of therapy and has been fatal.
-[Ref]
+Agranulocytosis (reduction in white blood cells) usually occurs during the first few months of therapy and has been fatal (see warning).